Here are the blog's top 10 most-read posts of the year!

 I was that exhausted.
 Weary.
 Just bone-tired with a fatigue I had never experienced and couldn't put into words.
 It just engulfed me.

+This picture was taken on Easter Sunday.
+I remember that day well.
 I was so tired and so very stressed out.
-I spent the morning service
+I spent the morning service pacing the halls with Selah. |

-I, however, was not
+I, however, was not.

 Oh, I was thankful that the incessant crying had stopped, but I felt like a complete failure.
 See, I couldn't nurse my first child.
 Now, after working so hard to give my second baby milk, I couldn't nurse her either.
 I thought this was supposed to be a natural thing!
 Why did I have to have so much trouble?
 I felt ashamed.